hsteve858/dance-appreciation-oer/modules/sway-14.md

 **[View SWAY PRESENTATION](https://sway.cloud.microsoft/nLCOebyKlEhbI7hY?ref=Link){:target="_blank"}**

 ## Summary
-Builds directly on Sway 13, moving from description into the remaining three critique categories: Interpretation (grounded meaning-making, not guessing), Evaluation (informed judgment using criteria like technical skill, originality, and emotional impact — not just "liked/disliked"), and Context (how history, culture, and artistic movement shape both interpretation and evaluation).
+Builds directly on Sway 13, moving from description into the remaining three critique categories: Interpretation (grounded meaning-making, not guessing), Evaluation (informed judgment using criteria like technical skill, originality, and emotional impact, not just "liked/disliked"), and Context (how history, culture, and artistic movement shape both interpretation and evaluation).
 Ends with a full four-part written critique assignment.